tstuefe/JEP387/jep.md

 In order for these proposals to work, the ability to commit and uncommit arbitrary ranges of metaspace is needed.

-Where today metaspace is committed using a simple high-watermark system - and never really uncommitted - we would change that to one in which metaspace is segmented into homogeneously sized regions which could be committed and uncommitted independently of each other ("_commit granules_").
+Where today metaspace is committed using a simple high-watermark system - and never really uncommitted - we would change that to one in which metaspace is segmented into homogeneously sized regions which could be committed independently of each other ("_commit granules_").
 The metaspace allocator would keep track of the commit state of each granule.
-The size of these granules can be modified at VM start via a VM flag, which will be a simple way to tweak the trade off between commit granularity (and hence, memory savings by uncommit) and virtual memory fragmentation.
+The size of these granules could be modified at VM start via a VM flag, which would be a simple way to control virtual memory fragmentation.

 ### Further information